Biocomputing-Teaching/Proteines/docs/tallers/AssignmentUI.md

 # Introduction

-In this assignment for the LVF601M course on Systems Biology at the University opf Iceland, we will get some hints on the rational design of a new drug.
+In this assignment for the LVF601M course on Systems Biology at the University of Iceland, we will get some hints on the rational design of a new drug.
 In particular, we will visualize some simple details on the way an antiviral for SARS-CoV-2 can be designed.

 Needed software and databases: